i-akshat-jain/Verticode_CS/README.md

  - Build a form to create a new person based on the person model provided
  - Pass the form data into the submit function provided
- -  card componentyou have built to display the submit function output (again based on the person model)
+ - Hide the form when submit and show the card component you have built to display the submit function output (again based on the person model)

 ## Submission